 2.)
 After selecting Use Zap, you should be taken to a Choose App & Event page that has a Custom Webhook URL.
 Take this URL and copy it to your clipboard.

 3.)
 Return to the Forms builder page and select the Edit Webhook button at the bottom of the page.

 4.)
 Once in the Edit Webhook dialog box, paste your copied Custom Webhook URL into the text field and hit Save.

 3.)
 After you've moved to the Find Data page, from your mobile device, open the desired form and create a sample submission.

-[Note: Forms are only viewable on mobile so log into your mobile device and see the form in your Forms section of your navigation extensions.
-You will be able to adjust the permissions of this extension after successful setup of the Zapier workflow.]
+[Note: Forms are only viewable on mobile so log into your mobile device and see the form in your Forms section of your shortcuts.
+You will be able to adjust the permissions of this shortcut after successful setup of the Zapier workflow.]

 4.)
 Once you've hit submit and see the Done button, return to Zapier and click continue and then Test Trigger.
 This should populate with data from the form you just submitted and will be viewable in the screenshot below.
 Click continue and move on to Step 2!

 Step 2: Retrieve User Information from Beekeeper